Skip to content

 Name Type Description Default

-attrs Dict[str, Any]
+attrs Mapping[str, Any]

 required